Not ready for rehab but ready for change?

 Luckily, you aren’t the first person to struggle with addiction even if it feels like you’re incredibly alone.
 Many people have made it through exactly what you’re going through.
 People in recovery who professionally keep others accountable with their own recovery goals are called recovery coaches, and it’s a growing field.
 Is peer recovery coaching effective?
 Many studies have been reviewed and the evidence shows that recovery coaching is absolutely beneficial.

-How to get started: Workit Health offers online recovery coaching all over the U.S. Sign up now and have convenient access to a recovery coach to keep you on track.
-If you’d rather meet up with someone in person or over the phone, check your state’s local peer recovery coaching options through a Google search.
+How to get started: Check your state’s local peer recovery coaching options through a Google search.
 Recovery community centers may act as a local hub to help you find a coach.
 For example, Connecticut offers a Telephone Recovery Support network.
 In Austin, Texas, Communities for Recovery allows people to find a coach in their area.

 There are so many different types of therapy, that could be another blog post entirely.
 A therapist can help you with past and current issues and challenges, in your addiction recovery and life in general.
 A therapist can work with you one-on-one or in a group, depending on how you feel most comfortable.
 Several types of therapy work well for addiction, including Cognitive Behavioral Therapy and Motivational Interviewing, have been proven to work well for addiction.
 Many therapists specialize in treating addiction, and will pick and choose techniques best suited to handle your specific issues.

-How to get started: Workit Health offers online therapy for addiction, as do companies like TalkSpace and BetterHelp.
+How to get started: Nowadays you can find online or app-based therapy companies like TalkSpace and BetterHelp.
 Directories like Psychology Today have a large network of therapists to choose from, with both group therapy and individual therapy options available.

 5. Intensive Outpatient Programs